 Dogs are wonderful, loving animals that make great companions.
 One of the very few drawbacks of having a dog as a pet though is that they can shed a lot.
-That said, there are quite a few small dogs that don’t shed much at all and there are obvious advantages to choosing one of these breeds, especially if you suffer from allergies.
+That said, there are quite a few small dogs that don’t shed much at all (the so-called hyopallergenic breeds) and there are obvious advantages to choosing one of these breeds, especially if you suffer from allergies.

-Dogs shed fur and also what is known as dander.
+Dogs shed fur and also something called dander.
 Dander is a bit like dandruff, in that it is tiny bits of dead skin that come off the dog when it sheds its fur.
 The dander floats in the air and so it gets into our lungs as we breathe and this can cause allergic reactions in people who have allergies and asthma.
 These reactions can range from mild, such as sneezes and watery eyes, to severe reactions such as skin rashes and even asthma attacks.

 So if you’re sensitive to allergens and/or have asthma, and you’re looking to get a dog, then it may be best to consider one of the small dog breeds that don’t shed much.
 The reason for this is that these non shedding small dogs are much less likely to be allergenic.

-On the flip side, you should be aware that you will have to spend more time maintaining the coats of non shedding small dogs to prevent them from becoming tatty and matted.
+On the flip side, minimal shedding doesn’t necessarily mean easy to groom.
+You should be aware that you will have to spend more time maintaining the coats of non shedding small dogs to prevent them from becoming tatty and matted.

 Below is a list of non shedding dogs.
 As this website is all about small fluffy dogs, the list does not include large or hairless dogs.
 It only contains fluffy small dogs that don’t shed.